KML-Fig09/YOLOv5_CBAM_Norfair_SAM/README.md

 - **Mean Average Precision (mAP)**: Overall detection performance.
 - **Loss Metrics**: Box loss, object loss, and class loss, providing insight into model accuracy.

-Despite some challenges, such as object misalignment in the final output, the system achieved substantial improvements over the pilot version, found at this repository, with a 121.43% increase in Precision-Recall mAP@0.5.
+Despite some challenges, such as object misalignment in the final output, the system achieved substantial improvements over the pilot version, found at this github also, with a 121.43% increase in Precision-Recall mAP@0.5.
 Further improvements could be made with a larger dataset and more time to combine and augment such data.

+## **Datasets Used**

+- Energy Chaser (2023) Desktop PC.
+Roboflow Universe.
+Available at: https://universe.roboflow.com/energy-chaser/desktop-pc
+- Energy Chaser (2023) Monitors TVs & PC Monitors, etc..
+Roboflow Universe.
+Available at: https://universe.roboflow.com/energy-chaser/monitors-tvs-pc-monitors-etc
+- Mouse 2Lugf (2023) Raava.
+Roboflow Universe.
+Available at: https://universe.roboflow.com/mouse-2lugf/raava
+- Project IEC8E (2024) Mouses.
+Roboflow Universe.
+Available at: https://universe.roboflow.com/project-iec8e/mouses-zcwi8
+- Practicas (2024) Computer Keyboard.
+Roboflow Universe.
+Available at: https://universe.roboflow.com/practicas-eoqqx/computer-keyboard
+- YOLOv8 Workspace (2024) Headphones Detection.
+Roboflow Universe.
+Available at: https://universe.roboflow.com/yolov8workspace/headphones-detection-rx2oj

 ## 💡 **How to Contribute**
 Contributions are welcome to improve this project!
 If you'd like to contribute: